Canop/codesort/README.md

 Sometimes, an enum or a struct can become big enough that it's easier to keep track of its use, for example `match` arms, when the code is alphabetically sorted.

-Of course you can't just sort lines if you want the code to keep working and the comments (and annotations, attributes, etc.) to follow the code.
+Of course you can't just sort lines if you want the code to keep working and the comments (and annotations, attributes, spacing, etc.) to follow the code.

 Sorting code manually is a tedious and boring task.

-**code-sort** can sort struct fields, struct variants, enum variants, type declarations, match arms of any kind, function declarations, etc.
+**code-sort** can sort struct fields, struct variants, enum variants, type declarations, match/switch arms of any kind, function declarations, etc.

 ## Example